HeritageGateway - Home

 Full description

-Country house, now Management College.
-Built 1808-1820 by James Wyatt and his nephew for 7th Earl of Bridgewater.
-Incorporates remains of college of Bonhommes founded 1283 [4148] which became a royal residence after dissolution in 1539 until sold by Elizabeth in 1575.
+Country house, built 1808-1820 by James Wyatt and his nephew for the 7th Earl of Bridgewater.
+It incorporates remains of a college of Bonhommes founded in 1283 [4148] which became a royal residence after the dissolution in 1539 until it was sold by Elizabeth in 1575.
 The present house is one of the finest surviving examples of an early Gothic revival mansion <1, 2>.
 It was used as a hospital during the First World War <3>.

 The estate was bought by Thomas Egerton, Elizabeth's Lord Chancellor in 1604, after the Queen's death <4>.
 Egerton added a domestic wing at each end of the Great Hall, probably of local flint.
 His son, John Egerton, purchased an earldom in 1617, assuming the title Bridgewater.